ddsbook/blog/2014/drafts/do-you-want-to-steal-a-snowman.md

 <center><a class="mag" href="http://datadrivensecurity.info/blog/images/2014/09/pirate/violin-2.png"><img style="max-width:100%" src="http://datadrivensecurity.info/blog/images/2014/09/pirate/violin-2.png"/></a></center>

-Some ranges are tighter and we can see some movement in the MPAA ratings, but no major drivers.
+Some ranges are tighter and we can see some movement in the MPAA ratings, but no major drivers apart from `Action` & `Comedy`.

 ### Conclusion & Next Steps